davidalvarezdlt/skeltorch/docs/main/first-steps.md

 # First steps
-Skeltorch is designed in order to work under Python modules.
+Skeltorch is designed to work under Python modules.
 Nowadays, most researchers create a single script for each different task.
 For instance, it is normal to find files named ``train.py`` or ``test.py``, each one with its associated data pipeline.

 **Skeltorch works completely different.
-Instead of creating different files, each data pipeline is called using a different command on your own module**.
+Instead of creating different files, each data pipeline is called using a different command on your module**.

 In general, to run a module you can use: